robert/robert.github.com/_posts/2018-09-10-programming-projects-for-advanced-beginners-3-a.md

 # `board` has been mutated directly to add an 'X' at (1,1)
 ```

 You should usually be wary of *mutating* a function's arguments.
-Mutation can be surprising and unexpected, and make for subtle, hard-to-diagnose bugs.
-It's often much clearer to leave a function's arguments unchanged, and instead return new data representing a new state.
+Mutation can be surprising and unexpected, and can make for subtle, hard-to-diagnose bugs.
+It's often much clearer to leave a function's arguments unchanged, and to instead return new data representing a new state.

-However, in this situation I believe that mutation is an appropriate design choice.
-It makes our code a little shorter, and the idea that `make_move` physically changes the board that it is given makes intuitive sense, since this is what happens in real life. `make_move` is only used in one place in our program, and once again, this decision will be easy for us to change in the future if we need to.
-The stakes are very low.
+Mutation can sometimes be a defensible design choice.
+However, having seen the future, I know that this project will be easier if we steer clear of it.
+We should leave the board that `make_move` is given untouched, and return a brand new one instead.

+When I was writing the first version of my code for this project, I wrote `make_move` using mutation.
+It took me a while to discover the problems with this decision, but, thanks to modularity, once I did I was able to come back and change my design with very little invasive surgery.

 If the idea of *mutation* doesn't make sense yet, don't worry.
 It's a subtle concept, and a thorough understanding of it is not necessary for this project.

 You're now ready to write a `make_move` function that takes in 3 arguments - the board, the move co-ordinates, and the player making the move.
-It should mutate the board that it is given, and return nothing.
+It should not mutate the board that it is given, and should return a new board, with the new move made.

-Test it out by using it to make some moves.
+Test your work by making some moves.

 ```
 board = new_board()

 move_coords_1 = (2, 0)
-make_move(board, move_coords_1, "X")
+board = make_move(board, move_coords_1, "X")
 render(board)

 move_coords_2 = (1, 1)
-make_move(board, move_coords_2, "O")
+board = make_move(board, move_coords_2, "O")
 render(board)
 ```